 "The timbers go up like an erector set.
 It's really cool," she says.
 "It feels like a church to me because of the high frame."
 Liana feels especially passionate about the joinery, which she likens to well-crafted furniture: "I get a lot of 'wows' from people when they see it," she reports.

 It's in the Details

-Small details throughout the house enhance Liana's contemporary vision.
+Small details throughout the cowboy style house enhance Liana's contemporary vision.
 For instance, she opened up the kitchen's original design to include a large island complete with seating space.
 "This house has been wonderful for entertaining," she says.
 "People always gather in the kitchen.
 I had 40 people here for a New Year's Eve party, and the house didn't feel full."
 Instead of the traditional wooden balusters on the staircase, Liana continued the contemporary theme with black aluminum that matches the black granite countertops found in the kitchen, while a cherry railing matches the wide-plank cherry floors.

 Contractor Bob James of James & James Construction in Durango created a sleek, untrimmed look for the windows by wrapping the drywall around the edge with a bull-nose corner bead.
 Soliel Sunscreen blinds roll up nearly out of sight.
 Four or five days in Durango was all it took for Liana to choose the finishing touches, such as stone for bathroom showers and tumbled tiles for bathroom countertops.

 When it came to the fireplace, to stay within budget, she chose a firebox and flue faced with synthetic stone to emulate the reddish, smoky brown colors found in the local mountains.
 The only heartbreak during construction was the wide-plank cherry floors Liana ordered online.
 "I wanted to save money," she confesses.
 "I paid up front, but the floor never arrived and the company wouldn't answer my phone calls.
 I would caution everyone to be careful buying online if you don't know who the supplier is."